apienk/minetest-mod-wardrobe/README.md

 works well (but has not been included to simplify mod licensing).

 The mod expects skin previews to be available.
-Previews are 400x400 PNG files named texturename_btn.png -- that is, for a texture named john_snow.png the corresponding preview should be named john_snow_btn.png.
+Previews are 400x400 PNG files named texturename_btn.png -- that is, for a texture named **john_snow.png** the corresponding preview should be named **john_snow_btn.png**.
 A good way to generate previews is to use [Minecraft Skin Viewer](http://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-tools/1261408-minecraft-skin-viewer-1-2-supports-1-8-skins).
+A good source of skins is [Addis Open-MT Skin Database](http://minetest.fensta.bplaced.net) which contains over 1000 skins.

+### Some example skins were added:

+- Jojoa1997 by Jojoa1997 http://minetest.fensta.bplaced.net/#name=jojoa1997 (CC BY-SA 3.0)
+- oOChainLynxOo 18 Birthday Skin by WidDos http://minetest.fensta.bplaced.net/#name=oOChainLynxOo%2018%20Birthday%20skin (CC BY-NC-SA 3.0)
+- Charlotte by Sporax http://minetest.fensta.bplaced.net/#name=Charlotte (CC BY-SA 3.0)
+- Morgane by loupicate http://minetest.fensta.bplaced.net/#name=Morgane (CC BY-SA 3.0)

 ![Screenshot](screenshot.png)